 For PVDR-related travel PVDR credit cards may be used for hotels, airline tickets and rental cars.
 They may not be used for meals.
 Employees should use either cash or personal credit cards for meals.

 Certain PVDR employees are entrusted with company credit cards to make company related purchases.
-These purchases are limited to \$250 per day, amounts over \$250 per day must be preauthorized my the Executive Director.
-All purchase receipts must be photographed and coded in the banking app at the time of purchase.
+These purchases are limited to \$250 per day, amounts over \$250 per day must be preauthorized by the Executive Director.

+All purchase receipts must be turned in to the Chief Financial Officer.